ZhenXiong-dl/ICASSP2025-RCAC/Readme.md

 - Option1

-Deploy env for ComfyUI, and cd  modified [ComfyUI folder](ComfyUI)  and start the modified ComfyUI by  `python main.py`.
+Deploy environment for ComfyUI, and cd modified [ComfyUI folder](ComfyUI) and start the modified ComfyUI by`python main.py`.

-About Comfy Deploy and Start,  pls referring to  [README.md](ComfyUI\README.md).
+About Comfy Deploy and Start, please referring to [README.md](ComfyUI/README.md).

 - Option2 （if you have runnable ComfyUI instance)